Cell Line Profile A549

 Cell line history

-The A549 cell line was isolated in 1973 from a pulmonary adenocarcinoma1 in a study to attempt to establish continuous cell lines from 200 different tumours.
-Despite being developed as a tool for cancer research the cell line was consequently characterized as being representative of the Alveolar Type II pneumocytes of the human lung 2 3 4 5 and because of this the cell line has been a mainstay of respiratory research for nearly forty years.
-Work with early passage A549 soon after the isolation of the cell line provided evidence of its ability to exhibit features of an ATII epithelial cell phenotype3 4 5, together with reports that extended culture of early passage material resulted in cellular ‘differentiation’ evident by the expression of high numbers of Multilamellar bodies (MLB) 2 6 indicating the cell might be capable of surfactant production, a key feature of ATII cells.
-More contemporary studies7 8, however, have led to a more conservative view on the cell line’s suitability to recapitulate the ATII phenotype.
-Recent work9 shown that extended culture in physiologically relevant cell culture medium may increase the ATII like properties of the cell line.
+The A549 cell line was isolated in 1973 from a pulmonary adenocarcinoma1 in a study aiming to establish continuous cell lines from 200 different tumors.
+Initially developed for cancer research, the cell line was later characterized as representative of Alveolar Type II pneumocytes of the human lung2,3,4,5, making it a cornerstone of respiratory research for nearly four decades.
+Early passage A549 studies, conducted shortly after its isolation, demonstrated its ability to exhibit features of the ATII epithelial cell phenotype3,4,5.
+Reports also indicated that extended culture of early passage material led to cellular 'differentiation,' evidenced by the expression of high numbers of Multilamellar bodies (MLB)2,6, suggesting potential surfactant production, a key characteristic of ATII cells.
+However, more recent studies7,8 have adopted a more cautious perspective on the cell line's ability to fully recapitulate the ATII phenotype.
+Recent work9 has shown that extended culture in physiologically relevant cell culture medium may enhance the ATII-like properties of the cell line.

 A459 monolayer stained for lipid droplets using Oil-Red O